chrisnoonan98675/site/xl-deploy/concept/xl-deploy-oidc-authentication.markdown

                   logoutUri="<The logout endpoint to revoke token via the browser>" redirectUri="https://xl-deploy.example.com/login/external-login"

-                  rolesClaim="<your roles claim here>"
+                  rolesClaimName="<your roles claim here>"
-                  userNameClaim="<your username claim here>"
+                  userNameClaimName="<your username claim here>"
                 }
               }
             }
           }
         }

+**Notes:**
+1. To determine the actual values for the variables in the `auth-oidc.conf` file, see *Discovery endpoint*.
-**Note:** Only one authentication plugin at a time is supported.
+1. Only one authentication plugin at a time is supported.
 Make sure that your plugins directory contains only one `security-plugin-*.jar` plugin.

-**Note:** To obtain the signing keys from the Identity provider, XL Deploy checks the `keyRetrievalUri` endpoint periodically.
+1. To obtain the signing keys from the Identity provider, XL Deploy checks the `keyRetrievalUri` endpoint periodically.
 To set a specific time interval, set the value of `keyRetrievalSchedule` to a cron expression.

 ### Discovery endpoint